 These systems have four primary purposes:

-- To help evaluate the quality of interactions between call takers and callers.
+- When paired with quality management software, to help evaluate the quality of interactions between call takers and callers.

-- To monitor compliance with regulations and business policies.
+- To monitor compliance with laws, regulations, and industry standards.

 - To help protect organizations from unwarranted claims based on telephone communications.